 Note 1 - With respect to RNAV 10/RNP 10 operations and approvals the nomenclature "RNAV 10 (RNP 10)" is now used throughout this document for consistency with ICAO PBN Manual Doc.9613.
-As indicated in the PBN Manual RNAV 10 is designated and authorized as RNP 10 irrespective of the fact that RNP 10 designation is inconsistent with PBN RNP and RNAV specifications since RNP 10 does not include requirements for on-board performance monitoring and alerting.
-The justification for this being that renaming current RNP 10 routes, operational approvals, etc., to an RNAV 10 designation would be an extensive and expensive task, which is not cost-effective.
-Consequently, any existing or new operational approvals will continue to be designated RNP 10, and any charting annotations will be depicted as RNP 10.
+As indicated in the PBN Manual RNAV 10 has, and is being, designated and authorized as "RNP 10" irrespective of the fact that such "RNP 10" designation is inconsistent with formal PBN RNP and RNAV specifications, since "RNP 10" already issued operational approvals and "RNP 10" currently designated airspaces in fact do not include any requirements for on-board performance monitoring and alerting.
+The justification for continuing to use this "RNP 10" nomenclature being that renaming current "RNP 10" routes and/or operational approvals, etc., to an "RNAV 10" designation would be an extensive and expensive task, which is not cost-effective.
+Consequently, any existing or new RNAV 10 operational approvals will continue to be designated "RNP 10", and any charting annotations will be depicted as "RNP 10".